 What’s more – the Bulgaria Rila Mountains will show you a blend of grandeur and tranquility through different tracks and for a rather reasonable price for accommodation.

-At a height of 2,925 m, Musala is not only the highest peak in Bulgaria but also on the Balkans, higher even than Mytikas peak (1,917 m), which rises on the mythical Olympus.
+In Eastern Rila Mountain, near a popular resort called Borovets, skyrockets the highest peak in Bulgaria – Musala.
+At the height of 2,925 m, mount Musala is not only the highest peak in Bulgaria but also in the Balkans.
+It is even higher than Mytikas peak (1,917 m), which rises on the mythical Olympus.

 But if you have not done it yet but are considering this idea seriously, you should know the following:

 We mention it because, even in the hottest month of August, Musala’s temperatures rarely exceed +5 degrees which is quite cold.
 The snow cover at the top lasts for up to 8 months, and its thickness may exceed one meter.

 That’s why, even if you feel warm at the foot, put a thick overcoat in your backpack to be prepared for any surprises while hiking Bulgaria.

 Popular Routes for Climbing Mount Musala

 There are many routes to conquer Mount Musala, but we’ll just take a look at some of the most popular ones and mention the rest briefly.

 This is the easiest and safest route to the top, especially if you are a guest of Borovets in summer.
 Anyway, keep in mind that it is also the most preferred route of the tourists in Rila mountain, Bulgaria.